rikosintie/DevNetAssoc/json-notes/README.md

  JSON is the data structure used with API requests and responses.
-You must have a good understanding of json and python to successfully work as NetDevOps engineer.
+You must have a good understanding of json and python to successfully work as NetDevOps a good understanding of json and python to successfully work as NetDevOps engineer.

 ## Links to json tutorials

 - [JavaScript JSON](https://www.geeksforgeeks.org/javascript-json/) - What is JSON?
 - [Learn {JSON} in 10 minutes](https://www.youtube.com/watch?v=iiADhChRriM) - A youtube video tutorial